-- Rainbows are considered lucky, because we all know, if we find the end of a rainbow, there will be a pot of gold.
-In the Old Testament, God created a rainbow after the flood as a sign that the earth would never be destroyed by flood again.
+- Rainbows are mentioned n the Old Testament.
+God created a rainbow after the flood as a sign that the earth would never be destroyed by flood again.
 Irish leprechauns are said to hide their gold at the end of rainbows, though we all know that a rainbow's end is impossible to find!

 - Eggs are powerful symbols of fertility, purity, and rebirth in traditional folk religion.
 They are used in magical rituals to promote fertility and restore virility, look into the future, bring good weather, encourage the growth of crops, protect both cattle and children against misfortune, and ward off the "evil eye."
-In England, a gift of a white egg is considered lucky, but a brown egg not only brings luck, but unhappiness as well.
+In England, a gift of a white egg is considered lucky, but a brown egg is unlucky.

 - Crickets on the hearth have been a sign of good household luck for thousands of years.
 This belief could stem from prehistoric times, when a cricket's chirp provided a kind of companionship.
 In China and other Asian countries, cricket are seen as watchdogs: At any sign of danger, the chirping will stop.
 In the Far East as well as across Europe, it is considered very bad luck to kill a cricket, even by accident.
 Almost every Native American tribe believed that crickets bring good luck and that imitating its chirp was disrespectful.
 Images of crickets appear on charms and amulets, particularly those intended to ward off the "evil eye," in ancient Middle Eastern and European cultures.

 - Ladybugs are considered a harbinger of good luck and prosperity.
-A ladybug shall free you of day-to-day problems.
+A ladybug is said to have the power to free one of day-to-day problems.
 Wearing a ladybug amulet or having a live one land on you will brighten your day, give you patience with those around you, and most importantly, lessen your burdens.
-Killing a ladybug is considered bad luck, though if one lands on you when you are ill, it will take the illness away.
-If a ladybug lands on your hand and then flies away, it said that there will be good weather on the following Sunday.
+If a ladybug lands on you when you are ill, it will take the illness away.
+If a ladybug lands on your hand and then flies away, it is said that there will be good weather on the following Sunday.
+Killing a ladybug is considered bad luck.
 Regarding ladybug spots: If a ladybug lands on a recently married woman's hand, the number of dots on its back is the number of children she will have.
 The number of spots on a ladybug can also indicate the number of happy months that are ahead.
 Folklore also suggests that if you catch a ladybug in your home, you will find the same number of dollars that are on the ladybug's back.

 - Dragonflies are another lucky insect.
 As a creature of the wind, the dragonfly represents change.
 As a creature of the water, they represent the subconscious, or "dream" state.
 Other symbolic meanings associated with dragonflies are prosperity, strength, courage, peace, harmony, and purity.